-All buildings which are now constructed on the land or which are constructed prior to the expiry of 2018/19 financial year.
+All buildings which are now constructed on the land or which are constructed prior to the end of the current financial year.

 Commercial Developed Land

 Commercial Land is identified as land on which a building designed or adapted for occupation is erected which is used for commercial purposes.